JetonDAO/jeton/README.md

 npm run check
 ```

-To run the linter and automatically fix problems rum:
+To run the linter and automatically fix problems run:

 ```shell
 cd jeton